MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/app/java-standalone-sampling-overrides.md

 OpenTelemetry span attributes are auto-collected and based on the [OpenTelemetry semantic conventions](https://github.com/open-telemetry/semantic-conventions/blob/main/docs/README.md).

-You can also programmaitcally add span attributes and use them for sampling.
+You can also programmatically add span attributes and use them for sampling.

 >[!Note]
 > To see the exact set of attributes captured by Application Insights Java for your application, set the